 Elio de Angelis is not considered to be on Prost’s level, but is good enough to take a couple of top performances during Prost’s early years when his results are less consistent.
 Senna’s performances never reach Prost’s level at his absolute peak, but their averages are pretty close.
 I have compared Prost and Senna in more detail here.

 One final detail in this graph is the apparent drop of form of the Next Best Driver as the 1980s progresses.
 This is mostly caused by a trick: If you consider the Next Best Driver to be Senna then you can see there’s no significant drop.
 Another point is that even with this “drop” in the 1980s, the Next Best Driver score is still higher than a decade ago.

 F1 GOAT: Michael Schumacher

 Senna and Prost continued their dominance into the early 90s.
 Following Prost’s retirement and Senna’s death, Schumacher is easily ranked as the best driver for almost an entire decade.
 1994 is considered his peak, a year in which he won 8 of the 10 races he finished.
 The season was however full of controversy, with Schumacher having 2 disqualifications, a 2 race ban and a championship deciding collision with rival Hill.
 His team were also accused of cheating on more than one occasion.

-The short answer for the massive dip in 1999 is that Schumacher broke his legs at Silverstone and missed much of the season.
+The short answer for the massive dip in 1999 is that Schumacher broke his legs mid-season.
 However, this by itself would not effect his score.
-Whilst his support for Irvine’s title bid upon returning had an impact, it’s also important to note that at the point of his injury he was just 6 points clear of his teammate, far below where he was in every other year they competed against each other.
+The result is mainly caused by an inconsistent start of the year.
+Whilst his support for Irvine’s title bid upon returning had an impact too, at the point of his injury he was just 6 points clear of his teammate, far below where he was in every other year they competed against each other.